-I first met Louise Hoepfner, the owner of Vif, when I was desperately looking for a place to get tasty but interesting food.
+I first met Louise Hoepfner, the owner of Vif, when I was desperately looking for a place to get incredible things to eat in Frankfurt.
 (Something I refer to as ‘foodie’ food.
 Many hate that term but I find it helps when you’re looking for options.)

 I also recognised that Vif was mentioned in the same Guardian article that also mentioned Kaptain Kenny recently: https://www.theguardian.com/frankfurt-brexit-bankers

 I cannot tell you how sick I am of seeing menus offering ‘Schnitzel und Pommes’ for 8 euros.
 Sure, I love a good old Schnitzel like anyone else but not every day!
 I’m happy to pay more money to make sure I eat food which is tasty, nutritious and doesn’t put me into an oily, carby food-coma directly after its consumption.

 I blame Schnitzel und Brot for making me gain nearly 8 kilos in the last 6 years and I will give credit to myself for giving up Schnitzel and Brot – I’ve now lost the 8 kilos again.
 Phew***

 My American friend Megan from the travel blog http://www.meganstarr.com/ first told me about Vif.
 She said: “It’s the perfect place to take your laptop and do some work while eating really good quality food.
 Plus, they are dog friendly!”

 So I went along the first day I could, laptop in tow.
 Louise was lovely from the first day I met her – she was happy to explain the concept to me and passionate about her food and ingredients.
 She was also thrilled that I knew what the ingredients were.
 (For example: quinoa, pearl barley, lentils, spelt flour used in her tarts and quiches…. the list goes on.)